FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Known Issues

-- When two workspaces (and thus two windows) are open, there is no distinction between workspaces so all identifiers are shown on the listing.
+- When two workspaces (and thus two windows) are open, there is no distinction between workspaces and all identifiers are shown on the listing.
+- Avoid using 'InstallApplicationEventHandler' since it void other plugins to use it.

 ## Roadmap